Gon-Namprasertkul/Grade-calculator/README.md

-#This is not an actual OS
+# This is not an actual OS

+It's just an stupid project made by a stupid person

 Bash shell is not supported(?)